shijithpk/music-discovery/README.md

-# WRITE THIS MORE ANALYTICALLY, HINDU SMART

 ### About the repo

 This is an amateur python coder's attempt to make it easier to find new music on Spotify, without using its algorithms.

-Essentially what I'm doing here is aggregating new music playlists from different publications and radio stations into a single playlist.
+Essentially what I'm doing here is aggregating new music playlists from different publications and radio stations into a single playlist on Spotify.

 Have written a blog post about why I coded this [here](http://shijith.com).

 ### Who this is for

-* Amateur coders like myself who want to simplify how they find new music
+* Amateur coders like myself who want to simplify their process of finding new music
 * Life hackers and others who want to automate aspects of their lives
 * People who are unhappy with Spotify's algorithmic playlists like 'Release Radar' and 'Discover Weekly'

-# GIVE LINKS TO FILES BELOW???

 ### What you'll find here

-* A python script new_music_update.py that does most of the work
+* A python script [update_script.py](update_script.py) that does most of the work
-* A list of the playlists i'm aggregating in playlist_ids.csv
+* A list of the spotify playlists i'm aggregating in playlist_ids_4github.csv
 * A file to place your spotify developer credentials in cred_SAMPLE.py
 * A file to place your email credentials if you want be notified every week when the consolidated playlist is created
 * A list that has all the songs you've ever added to the consolidated playlist in master_list_online.csv.
 So if a song has been added to the consolidated playlist in the past, it won't get added again.
 * A list that has all the songs added to all the constituent playlists every week in master_list.csv .
 Has its uses.

-IF YOU'RE GOING TO CREATE THE MASTERLISTS FRESH, DO YOU NEED TO UPLOAD IT TO THE REPO?
-ISNT JUST GIVING A FLIMPSE OF IT ENOUGH?

-SHOULD I HAVE AN AIRTABLE OF PLAYLISTS HERE?
-OR LISTS where a user can just tick what he wants and generate a playlist

 ### Getting started